yaza-putu/laravel-repository-with-service/README.md

 ```

-also if you included the services flag, or created one by running a command, the service file generated is:
+also if you included the services flag, or created one by running a command, the service file generated, the service only call interfaces and automatically bind to repository.

 ```php
 // app/Services/UserService